Loading...

 Here's where the Statewide, Nebraska storm caused the most damage.
 If you're in or near one of these towns, get your roof checked.

-The day's headline: trained spotters measured and photographed 3-inch tea-cup hail — bigger than a baseball — along with a barrage of 2", 1.75", and 1.5" stones from the same southwest-Nebraska supercell.
+The day's biggest hail: trained spotters measured and photographed 3" tea-cup stones — bigger than a baseball — in the afternoon, with 74 mph winds and golf-ball hail at nearby Wauneta.

 Storm damage often hides until the next heavy rain.
 Here's what to check after a hail or wind event — or let us do it for you, free.